INSP (TV network)

-INSP (formerly The Inspiration Network) is an American digital cable television network that features primarily westerns (both shows and movies) and is headquartered in Indian Land, South Carolina - a suburb of Charlotte, North Carolina.
+INSP (formerly The Inspiration Network) is an American digital cable television network that features primarily western programs and films and is headquartered in Indian Land, South Carolina, a suburb of Charlotte, North Carolina.

-Between 1991 and 2010, INSP was a non-profit ministry focused network.
-In October 2010, it was re-branded and launched as a socially conservative, commercial-supported family entertainment network (over time becoming centered around westerns), and has Nielsen C3 ratings status.
+Until 2010, INSP was a non-profit ministry focused network.
+In October 2010, it was rebranded and launched as a socially conservative, commercial-supported family entertainment network (over time becoming centered around westerns), and has Nielsen C3 ratings status.
 As of 2021, more than 60 million households receive INSP.

 History

 INSP was founded in 1978 as the PTL Television Network, a religious television network founded by Christian televangelists Jim Bakker and his wife, Tammy Faye Bakker.
 The network was the flagship channel for their daily Christian variety program, The PTL Club.
-The network later became known as the PTL Satellite Network and finally PTL – The Inspirational Network.
+The network later became known as the PTL Satellite Network and then PTL – The Inspirational Network.

 In 1990, after Jim Bakker resigned, the PTL Television network filed for bankruptcy.
-Morris Cerullo World Evangelism eventually purchased the network from the United States Bankruptcy Court in Columbia, South Carolina.
-Morris’ son, David, was later named CEO of the network.
-David Cerullo remains as its CEO.
+Morris Cerullo World Evangelism eventually purchased the network from the United States Bankruptcy Court in Columbia, South Carolina, and subsequently removed PTL from its name.
+Morris Cerullo's son, David Cerullo, is CEO of the network.

-In October 2010, the network announced a major re-branding with an added emphasis on family programming.
-Along with the re-branding came a new logo, tagline and name change from Inspiration to INSP.
+In October 2010, the network had a major rebranding with an added emphasis on family programming.
+Along with the rebranding came a new logo, tagline and renaming from The Inspiration Network to INSP.
 At the end of 2021, Variety reported that INSP's household viewers were up 1,171% since 2010.

-In 2022, INSP changed its logo to include a cowboy hat to emphasize the growing success of its western-based shows and films.
-Prior to the logo change, INSP had also introduced the tagline, “Heroes Live Here.”
-Its focus on western-based programming is said to be the reason behind its continued ratings success, with primetime viewing growing 17% on the previous year.
+In 2022, INSP changed its logo to include a cowboy hat to emphasize the continued success of its western-based shows and films.
+Prior to the logo change, INSP had also introduced the tagline, "Heroes Live Here".
+Its focus on western-based programming has been reported to be the reason behind its continued ratings success, with primetime viewing growing 17% on the previous year.
+On March 30, 2022, Imagicomm Communications purchased eighteen stations in twelve markets from Cox Media Group for $488 million; this was to help Cox Media comply with regulatory requirements related to a proposed merger between Tegna and Standard Media, which Cox was assisting in side transactions.
+Imagicomm operates as a shell company of INSP.

-Western Bound

-In May 2022, INSP launched the Cowboy Way Channel, an Internet streaming service aimed at younger viewers.
-Named for INSP's original series, The Cowboy Way: Alabama, the channel features other original series and Western- and outdoor-themed movies.
-On July 25, 2024, it was announced that the channel would be rebranding as Western Bound on September 3.
+In May 2022, INSP launched the Cowboy Way Channel, an internet streaming service aimed at younger viewers.
+Named after INSP's original series, The Cowboy Way, the service features other original series and Western and outdoor-themed movies.
+On September 3, 2024, the service rebranded as Western Bound.